Modulightor Building: Reception

 The Modulightor Building initially received little notice from either the news media or architectural critics, who did not begin seriously reporting on the building until the 2000s.
 Joseph Giovannini of The New York Times wrote in 2004, "Like Italian architects carving Renaissance and Baroque facades to be revealed in Mediterranean light, Rudolph succeeded in suggesting depth within shallow dimensions."
 William Menking of the Architects' Journal, writing the same year, regarded it as a "superb Modernist storefront" that dwarfed contemporary structures such as the Lescaze House, the Rockefeller Guest House, and 23 Beekman Place in quality.
 Metropolis Magazine described the building's exterior as "an incredible lattice of mullions and frames", while a critic for The Guardian characterized it as "a plexiglass and plasterboard palace that feels as if it might reconfigure itself at any moment".
 A writer for Wallpaper magazine regarded in 2025 it as an example of Rudolph's "mastery of depth and willingness to experiment".
+The following year, Curbed wrote that the Modulightor Building's facade was distinctive, "but it's inside where Rudolph’s design philosophy really shines".

 The interior also received commentary.
-Giovannini praised how Rudolph had managed to create a complex interior from commercially available materials, while Menking likened the interiors to London's Sir John Soane's Museum, saying the design blurred the traditional boundaries between rooms, much like Frank Lloyd Wright's work.
+Giovannini praised how Rudolph had managed to create a complex interior from commercially available materials.
+Menking likened the interiors to London's Sir John Soane's Museum, saying the design blurred the traditional boundaries between rooms, much like Frank Lloyd Wright's work.
 A Village Voice reporter wrote in 2005 that the interior of the duplex "offers a glimpse of what might have been if we hadn't gotten lazy and gone all reactionary with our houses", noting that its interlocking spaces were not child-friendly.
 The next year, Elements of Living magazine described the top floors as "a brilliant orchestration of spatial layers and reflective materials that combine to create a series of magical lighting compositions".
 The New York Times called it a "white-on-white wonder", while Metropolis likened the interior to a white-clad forest or cave.
 Cereal Magazine characterized the interior as a "complex arrangement of solid planes and framed, negative spaces".
 Another writer described the Modulightor Building as "a light-filled jewel of a house, an artificial geode, so conceptually integrated that when you're inside the outside world seems ready to invade".
 Conversely, Martin Filler of The New York Review of Books described the design as a symptom of Rudolph's "incorrigible urge to overcomplicate things" in his later career, despite liking the architect's early work.